-Northern Border Pipeline's firm transportation shippers contract to pay for a proportionate share of the pipeline system's cost of service.
+Northern Border Pipeline's firm transportation shippers contract to pay for an allocable share of the pipeline system's cost of service.
 During any given month, all these shippers pay a uniform mileage based charge for the amount of capacity contracted, calculated under a cost of service tariff.
-The shippers are obligated to pay their proportionate share of the cost of service regardless of the amount of natural gas they actually transport.
-The cost of service tariff is regulated by the FERC and provides an opportunity to recover all operations and maintenance costs of the Northern Border pipeline system, taxes other than income taxes, interest, depreciation and amortization, an allowance for income taxes and a return on equity approved by the FERC.
+The shippers are obligated to pay their allocable share of the cost of service regardless of the amount of natural gas they actually transport.
+The cost of service tariff is regulated by the FERC and provides an opportunity to recover all operations and maintenance costs of the Northern Border pipeline system, taxes other than income taxes, interest, depreciation and amortization, an allowance for income taxes and a regulated equity return.
 Northern Border Pipeline may not charge or collect more than its cost of service under its tariff on file with the FERC.
+The cost of service includes a return on its unrecovered investment or "rate base," and recovery of that rate base, through depreciation and amortization.